geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-10-20/meeting-transcript.md

 I just accepted my computer doesn't accept.

 ##### **Nimlgen** [[00:39:54](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=2394)]
 Yeah.
 So that's foreign.
 So for QCOM, it kind of works, but actually the new thing they started to use, I don't know if it's a new compiler, maybe it's in the new hardware.
 So actually they started to replace some buffers with textures.
-And that's...
+And that's..
 So yeah, that's the main difference, which requires some refactors in QCOM.

 ##### **Geohot** [[00:40:30](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=2430)]
 Interesting.
 So they'll just silently replace a buffer with a texture.

 ##### **Nimlgen** [[00:40:36](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=2436)]
-Not...
+Not..
 I mean, not silently.
-Just...
+Just..
 Yeah.
-So it's not like a...
+So it's not like a..
 It says this in the binary that it will be submitted as a texture and not a buffer.

 ##### **Geohot** [[00:40:48](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=2448)]
 How does it know the length?
 Sorry, can you repeat?
 How does it know the length?